-“It offers more than 15 building-ready development opportunity sites, with capacity of roughly 175,000 sqm.
+“It offers more than 15 building-ready development sites with capacity for c175,000 sqm of priduct.

 In future development cycles, major occupiers will consider relocating to previously non-traditional locations, which will continue the CBD’s ongoing expansion, the executive added.

-Like Canberra, the Western Australian capital (pictured, top) recorded double-digit net effective rent increases last year, CBRE added.
+Like Canberra, the Western Australian capital recorded double-digit net effective rent growth.

-“The ongoing recovery in the Perth office market is a result of the turnaround in the resource sector, which is driving the take-up of space underpinned by strong growth in white-collar employment,” Mr Martin-Henry said.
+“The ongoing recovery in the…office market is a result of the turnaround in the resource sector, which is driving the take-up of space underpinned by strong growth in white-collar employment,” Mr Martin-Henry said.

-“Perth’s net effective rents increased by 11.7 per cent last year while net face rents rose 2.3 per cent, which despite sounding marginal, is a strong result for an office market that has been under intense pressure over the last few years”.
+“Perth’s net effective rents increased by 11.7pc last year while net face rents rose 2.3pc, which despite sounding marginal, is a strong result for an office market that has been under intense pressure over the last few years”.